smjablonska/BV-BRC-Walkthrough/README.md

 # BV-BRC-Walkthrough
 Hi!
-This is the BV-BRC Walkthrough for microbiome or miscellaneous data
+This is the BV-BRC Walkthrough for various data

 # Why is BV-BRC helpful?